sshunter/kb-public/recipes/rye-bread.md

 First attampt I am using the "whole wheat" cycle "because rye flour is denser than wheat flour and requires a longer kneading time and shorter rising time to achieve a good rise and texture."

+It collapsed a bit first attempt.
+I will use 3.5 cups flour total next time.

 **Source**: ChatGPT again, sanity-checked against random searches